Know Your Hospital Status

 Skilled Nursing Facilities

-Under Medicare rules, Medicare Part A will normally pay for up to 100 days of a Medicare recipient’s stay at a skilled nursing facility following a three day stay at the hospital.
-In order to qualify, however, patients must be considered inpatients for at least three consecutive days, not counting the date of discharge.
-If a patient was not an inpatient for the three consecutive days, then Medicare Part A will not cover any amount of a subsequent stay at a skilled nursing facility.
+Under Medicare rules, Medicare Part A will normally pay for up to 100 days of a Medicare recipient’s stay at a skilled nursing facility following a qualifying three day stay at the hospital.
+If a patient was not an inpatient for the three consecutive days, not counting the date of discharge, then Medicare Part A will not cover any amount of a subsequent stay at a skilled nursing facility.
 Many skilled nursing facilities require payment upfront from patients when Medicare will not cover the cost.

 For example, “Jane” was taken to the hospital after a fall.
 A doctor reviewed her x-rays and informed her that she had a sprained knee.
 Jane was not able to stand with a brace, so she was sent to a hospital room.
 Another doctor wanted to take a CT scan of her knee, but she asked to wait until the next morning because she was in pain.
 The next day, the CT scan showed that she had a fracture.
 Jane assumed that she had been admitted as an inpatient.
 No one told her that she was coded as “observation status.”
 After spending three nights in the hospital, Jane was discharged to a skilled nursing facility for rehabilitation.
 Because of the “observation status” classification while at the hospital, Medicare Part A did not cover the costs of her stay at either the hospital or the nursing facility.
 Jane was billed more than $11,000 for her stay at the hospital and almost $16,000 for services at the nursing facility.